siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 If the exact overlapping fields are kept, nothing further is needed.
 The interaction is already present in the total-field observables written above.
-If two equal coherent portions are locally parallel and co-propagating, so that both sectors add,

-$$
-\mathbf E_2=\mathbf E_1,
-\qquad
-\mathbf B_2=\mathbf B_1,
-$$

-then

-$$
-u=4u_1,
-\qquad
-\mathbf S = 4\mathbf S_1.
-$$

-That is a pointwise statement about the local observables in the overlap region.
-It does not mean energy has been created there.
-In a source-free overlap region the Poynting balance is still

-$$
-\partial_t u+\nabla\cdot\mathbf S=0,
-$$

-so any local increase of $u$ is paid for by converging flux.
-If explicit emitters are present, the source term $-\mathbf J\cdot\mathbf E$ supplies the additional work.
-There is therefore no second additive law for energy.
+There is no second additive law for energy.
 The addition law is linear at the level of the fields, and the energy observable is quadratic in that total field.

+Energy is additive when the two portions occupy disjoint regions or orthogonal transport modes.
 If the phases are uncorrelated, or if one averages over an ensemble that washes out the cross terms, one recovers the additive reading

 $$
 \langle u\rangle \approx \langle u_1\rangle+\langle u_2\rangle.
 $$

-The head-on case is different.
+The head-on case gives a simple exact example.
 If two equal coherent portions move toward one another, then at a point where their electric sectors add one has

 $$
 \mathbf E_2=\mathbf E_1,